yeabnoah/My_space/README.md

 ## Found a Bug or Have Ideas?

 Got a problem or a cool idea?
 Tell us about it!
-We're here to make My Space awesome together!
+I am here to make My Space awesome together!

 Let's make My Space the best place to be online! 🚀✨